-After working with several other filmmakers on their distribution strategy, I really DO NOT think NetFlix offers the indie filmmakers the most viable option for distribution.
+After working with several filmmakers on their distribution strategy, I really DO NOT think NetFlix offers indie filmmakers the most viable option for distribution.
 For starters, in order to get your movie into Netflix, you must first get into their database.

 How do you get into the NetFlix database?